-DFA prototypes relied on characterization functions to be performed at a remote master station server at Texas A&M. This was appropriate and desirable for research purposes.
+DFA prototypes relied on characterization to be performed at a server at Texas A&M. This was appropriate and desirable for research purposes.
 It allowed the use of user-friendly software and development tools.
-It also allowed refinements and modifications to be implemented without the burden of distributing new software to the multiple field units each time such a change was made.
-One of the significant ramifications of this was that it required all data to be retrieved to Texas A&M's master station and it required the master station to perform all of the characterization processing.
+It also allowed refinements and modifications to be implemented without the burden of distributing new software to multiple field devices whenever changes were made.
+However, this required that all data be retrieved to Texas A&M's master station, and that the master station perform all of the processing.

 The time between an event's occurrence on the power system and when it has been characterized was limited primarily by the ability to get captured event data to the server.
-Time is not critical for responding to many developing incipient conditions and delays of a few hours have no real consequence.
-For other types of events, however, time delays become more critical.
-For example, consider a case that one of the DFA prototypes captured in which a forked tree limb broke and hung over a single-phase overhead line.
+Time is not critical for responding to many developing incipient conditions, and delays of a few hours have no real consequence.
+For other types of events, however, time delays can be more critical.
+For example, consider a case that one of the DFA prototypes captured, in which a forked tree limb broke and hung over a single-phase overhead line.
 It pulled the line down and caused intermittent contact with the neutral wire mounted several feet below the phase conductor.
-This caused an overcurrent fault, which was cleared temporarily by a poletop recloser operation.
-The fault/trip/reclose sequence recurred about an hour later when the limb again made contact.
-Then nothing further happened over the next 16 hours.
-Following that the fault/trip/reclose cycle occurred 14 more times over the next few hours and finally resulted in the line burning down, causing a downed conductor situation and an outage for 140 customers.
-The utility believes it could locate such a problem within a few hours of notification and thereby prevent the ultimate damage and outage, but to do so obviously requires notification as soon as possible after the activity begins.
+This caused an overcurrent fault, which was cleared temporarily by a momentary poletop recloser operation.
+The fault/trip/reclose sequence recurred about an hour later, when the limb again made contact.
+Nothing further happened over the next 16 hours, but then, the fault/trip/reclose sequence occurred 14 more times over the next few hours, finally resulting in the line burning down.
+This caused a downed-conductor situation and a one-hour outage for 140 customers.
+The utility believes it could have used DFA-provide information (i.e., faulted phase, fault magnitude, observed recloser characteristics, etc.) to locate this problem with a few hours of notification, and therefore could have prevented the ultimate damage and outage, but only with timely notification.
 Each event that the DFA captures creates a waveform file that is several megabytes in size.
-The speed at which these files are transported from the substation back to a central processing location is highly dependent on the communications available to the substation.
+The speed at which these files are transported from the substation back to a central processing location depends on the communications medium available to the substation.
 This determines the speed at which assessments can be made and results delivered, which affects the utility's ultimate ability to respond and prevent escalation, faults, and outages.

 Scalability is also a significant concern when considering an application that is as data- and processing-intensive as the DFA.
-The master station server at Texas A&M handles data from the 60 instrumented feeders well but it is clear that it could not handle the data or the processing burden for a utility that fully deployed DFA technology on several thousand feeders.
+The master station server at Texas A&M handles data from the 60 instrumented feeders well, but it is clear that it could not handle the data and processing burdens for a utility with DFA technology deployed on several thousand feeders.